Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Abstract

 \section{Abstract}

-We introduce a dynamic neural algorithm for learning a behavioral sequence from possibly delayed rewards.
-The algorithm, inspired by prior Dynamic Field Theory models of behavioral sequence representation, is called Dynamic Neural (DN) SARSA($\lambda$), and is grounded in both neuronal dynamics and classical reinforcement learning.
-DN-SARSA($\lambda$) is implemented on both a simulated and real mobile robot performing a search task for a specific sequence of color finding behaviors.
+We introduce a dynamic neural algorithm called Dynamic Neural (DN) SARSA($\lambda$) for learning a behavioral sequence from delayed reward.
+DN-SARSA($\lambda$) combines Dynamic Field Theory models of behavioral sequence representation, classical reinforcement learning, and a computational neuroscience model of working memory, called Item and Order working memory, which serves as an eligibility trace.
+DN-SARSA($\lambda$) is implemented on both a simulated and real robot that must learn a specific rewarding sequence of elementary behaviors from exploration.
+Results show DN-SARSA($\lambda$) performs on the level of the discrete SARSA($\lambda$), validating the feasibility of general reinforcement learning without compromising neural dynamics.